 I am complainant in this case.
-On 09.03.2021 an agreement was executed by my father with Tanveer Hussain S/o Muhammad Wazir.
-The agreement was about sale of three shops.
-The total consideration amount was Rs.8,20,00,000/- for all the three shops.
-I have received the payment of Rs.50,00,000/- only from Tanveer Hussain.
-It was agreed by Tanveer Husain that the remaining amount shall be paid within 18 months.
-After lapse of 18 months, Tanveer Hussain has not respondnded to us.
-On 09.09.2022 the agreement expired.
-We have demanded our sale consideration balance amount but accused has not paid the same.
-Accused is in occupation of the shops.
-The only purpose of filing I.D complaint and civil suit is that our property may not be transferred to any other party.
+The agreement was executed regarding shop in the name of Ayeza Shirin between me and accused Tanveer in the sum of Rs.2,75,00,000/-.
+I have received the consideration amount Rs.50,00,000/- only.
+As per agreement, there was the time of 18 months for entire payment.
+After expiry of 18 months, I have not received the amount from accused Tanveer who is in possession of the shop.
 I have nothing to say else.
-I produce original agreement dated 15.01.2021, the conveyance deed of the Shop No.13, Gropund Floor, ameasuring 37.80 sq.
-Yards in the Project namely Bismillah Terrace having 1/5th undivided share, Sub-Plot No.FL/S-13 in Plot No.FL3, Sector 15-C, KDA Scheme No.33 (Corridor), Karachi.
+I produce original agreement dated 09.03.2021, the registered conveyance deed of the Shop No.12, Ground Floor, admeasuring 37.33 sq.
+Yards in the Project namely Bismillah Terrace having 1/5th undivided share, Sub-Plot No.FL3/S-12 in Plot No.FL3, Sector 15-C, KDA Scheme No.33 (Corridor), Karachi.
 Note: Original seen & returned.
 Copies kept at Exh.3/A & Exh.3/B respectively.
 The inquiry officer recorded my statement., Accused present in the Court is same."

-- 11. In cross-examination, it was admitted by him that the possession of the property was handed over to the appellant by his father and he also admitted that they filed civil litigation.
-Such aspect did not constitute an offence under the Act. - 12.
-PW Muhammad Sultan is not a witness of dispossession, if any, said witness is only a witness of agreement and schedule of payment. - 13.
-The inquiry officer even did not depose about any incident as mentioned in the charge, as his verdict in deposition is that the appellant did not fulfill the obligation of agreement and the appellant made part payment to the complainant/respondent side.
+- 11. In cross-examination, it was admitted by him that said shop was sold out to the appellant under agreement, further, in cross he deposed that property was handed over under the peaceful manner to the appellant. - 12.
+PW Muhammad Nadeem is not a witness of dispossession, if any, said witness is only a witness of agreement and schedule of payment.

+- 13. The inquiry officer even did not depose about any incident as mentioned in the charge, as his verdict in deposition is that the appellant did not fulfill the obligation of agreement and the appellant made part payment to the complainant/respondent side.
 Such inquiry officer even admitted about the civil litigation between the parties and further in his cross he deposed that ".......It is fact that the accused has not dispossessed the complainant forcefully......".
 The PW Abbas Ali, who is shown as witness of amount transaction as his statement was not recorded by the inquiry officer, as admitted by him in his chief-in-examination. - 14.
 The learned trial Court framed the charge on 27.03.2024, which is reproduced as under;

-".....That on 09.09.2022, you accused have illegally grabbed possession of Shop No.13, Ground Floor, Bismillah Terrace, Plot No.S-14/FL-3, Sector 15-C KDA Scheme No.33, Corridor, Karachi, belonging to the complainant, thereby illegally dispossessing the complainant from the above mentioned offence defined under section 3(2) & (3) of Illegal Dispossession Act, 2005.
+"......That on 09.09.2022, you accused have illegally grabbed possession of Shop No.13, Ground Floor, Bismillah Terrace, Plot No.S-14/FL-3, Sector 15-C KDA Scheme No.33, Corridor, Karachi, belonging to the complainant, thereby illegally dispossessing the complainant from the above mentioned offence defined under section 3(2) & (3) of Illegal Dispossession Act, 2005.